DroneTales/GreenHouse/README.md

 ## 5. Temperature Logger

 The project includes two applications: the **Temperature Logger** service and the **Temperature Monitor** web application.
 The applications are written in Python and JavaScript.
 They require **Python 3.11** and the **nginx** web server.
 In this section, you will find detailed instructions on how to set it all up.
-You can check how ti works in real life using [this](https://greenhouse.dronetales.net) link.
+By [this](https://greenhouse.dronetales.net) link you can see how it works in real life.

 <img width="1680" height="1050" alt="Снимок экрана — 2026-05-30 в 21 35 41" src="https://github.com/user-attachments/assets/57321409-9ff9-43b6-a319-9f182bb773a2" />